Tour de France 2021 – Stage 11 (Marmotte)

 Twenty minutes later, having seen guest being served their deserts ordered after we placed ours and while we still had nothing, we left.

-The second place looked a bit more quiet, but this time, the waitress brought two (French = one small sip) coffees instead of cappuccinos, which I both drank and got Paula her cappuccino, but she also forgot the blueberry pie with a vanilla ice cream scoop.
+The second place looked a bit more quiet, but this time, the waitress brought two (French = one small sip) regular coffees instead of cappuccinos.

 And then brought two portions 🤦♂️ I ate both scoops of ice cream and one slice of pie and we took the other slice with us.

-tdf2021-marmotte-alpe-finishSo, I once again started my (tenth 🎉🥳) ascend of the Alpe d’Huez under a blistering sun and at 36 degrees Celsius.
+So, I once again started my ascend of the Alpe d’Huez under a blistering sun and at 36 degrees Celsius.

-But I was unable to stand straight by now and we had a break at the nice “winners corner”, where I ate some of the stuff Paula had prepared.
+But I was unable to stand straight by now and we had a longer break at the nice “winners corner”, where I ate some of the stuff Paula had prepared.

 At any rate, the last 10 kms of this climb where among the longest tortures I’ve been through on my bike 1

-Because of the fatigue, I was (even) more careful than normal on the tricky upper half of the Glandon descend and in Saint-E!tienne-de-Cuines, I turned right for the more quiet road through Sainte-Marie-de-Cuines on to Pontemafrey, where I had to get onto the D1006.
+Down in Saint-Étienne-de-Cuines, I turned right for the more quiet road through Sainte-Marie-de-Cuines on to Pontemafrey, where I had to get onto the D1006.

 Needless to say, I was happy to fall off my bike in front of our apartment, but I was – and I am – also amazed by my effort.

-Total for my Marmotte: 184.4 kms and 5,350 m of elevation.
-That’s a little more than the official route, but that’s because of the additional Alpe d’Huez descend.
+The distance is a little more than the official route, but that’s because of the partial Alpe d’Huez descend.

 Link to Garmin.